-Let's get coal and petroleum coke out of Richmond!
+Ordinance to get coal and petroleum coke out of Richmond passes!

-Toxic dust from coal and pet coke is polluting our neighborhoods.
-Richmond residents living and working near the Levin-Richmond Terminal see this dust outside on our cars and window sills.
+Toxic dust from coal and petroleum coke (pet coke) is polluting our neighborhoods.
+Richmond CA residents living and working near the Levin-Richmond Terminal see this dust outside on our cars and window sills.
 What we don't see are the microscopic harmful substances going deep into our lungs.
 They're in the air we breathe, in our homes, and where we work and play.

 Richmond residents and workers cannot continue to be exposed to high levels of toxic coal and pet coke dust.
 We already suffer from elevated levels of asthma, heart disease, and other health effects caused by bad air quality.